This article was updated on June 29, 2018.

-Kroger, the second largest retail grocery store chain in the U.S., announced it will offer early retirement packages to 2,000 corporate employees, reports Supermarket News.
-Although Kroger says it doesn't plan to replace those who accept the offer, the announcement raises questions about whether it makes sense to offer early retirement programs to high earners.
+Kroger, the second largest retail grocery store chain in the U.S., offered early retirement packages to 2,000 corporate employees, as reported by Supermarket News.
+Although Kroger said it didn't plan to replace those who accept the offer, the announcement raised questions about whether it makes sense to offer early retirement programs to high earners.
 But how can organizations make sure early retirement programs are offered in a way that doesn't disproportionately impact older workers?

 Evaluate Before You Implement